-You can compute compass wind speed and direction using the "User defined" and "Wind direction" instructions in the "Processing List".
-In order to compute wind speed using "User Defined", you first need to compute Ux_mean and Uy_mean, using "1 chn statistics" (see Figure 27).
+Compass wind speed and direction can be computed by using the "User defined" and "Wind direction" instructions in the "Processing List".
+To compute wind speed using "User Defined", first compute Ux_mean and Uy_mean, using "1 chn statistics" (see Figure 27).

-Figure 27: Compass wind speed and direction are computed using the user-defined and wind direction instructions.
+Figure 27: Compass wind speed and direction are computed using the userdefined and wind direction instructions.

-Remove Lag instruction
+Remove Lag Instruction